Constructing Hopf-Galois structures and skew bracoids of small degree

+As we demonstrate in Table \ref{tab:patterns}, our data for degrees 44, 92, 188 and 236 (all of the form $4p$ where $p \equiv 11 \bmod 12$) exhibits interesting patterns; as does that for the square-free degrees 30, 70, 190 and 230 (all of the form $10p$ where $p \equiv 3 \bmod{4}$ and $p \not\equiv 1 \bmod{5}$).
+The number of skew braces agrees with that proved for such orders in \cite{AB22} and \cite[\S 7.2]{AB21}.

-If one now focuses on the numbers of structures admitted by specific types, then different patterns seem to emerge.
-We give our next observation in the form of a conjecture: \begin{conjecture} Let $N$ be a non-abelian finite simple group.
-Then the almost classically Galois Hopf--Galois structures of type $N$ are exactly the Hopf--Galois structures which admit a bijective correspondence. \end{conjecture} One possible moral argument for this is that the outer automorphism group of a finite simple group is very small.
-Martin-Lyons and Truman in \cite{MLT24} have recently linked the ideals of a skew bracoid with the image of the Hopf--Galois correspondence given by the associated Hopf--Galois structure.
-Therefore there should not, in general, be much room for finding Hopf--Galois structures giving a bijective correspondence which are not almost classically Galois.
+When we consider the number of structures admitted by specific types, other patterns emerge.
+We formulate one observation as a conjecture. \begin{conjecture} Let $N$ be a non-abelian finite simple group.
+The almost classically Galois Hopf--Galois structures of type $N$ are exactly the Hopf--Galois structures which admit a bijective correspondence. \end{conjecture} Martin-Lyons and Truman \cite[Theorem 5.9]{MLT24} demonstrate a correspondence between the ideals of a skew bracoid and the intermediate fields which are realisable with respect to the associated Hopf--Galois structure.
+This correspondence and the observation that the outer automorphism group of a finite simple group is small both support our conjecture.